 We use Complement's Organic and 100% Naturally Sourced Chocolate Protein Powder for these cookies and our smoothies.
 If you'd like to try it, use the promo code PBWORLD10 at check-out to enjoy a 10% discount.

-This gluten-free, vegan cookies recipe involves two simple steps.
+This gluten-free, vegan cookie recipe involves just a couple of simple steps.

 Hint: If the peanut butter is not easily stir-able (ubiquitous if you are using natural nut butter, almond, or cashew butter), gently warm it on the microwave or Bain Marie to soften.

-Combine the peanut butter with the remaining ingredients, and stir to form a cookie dough texture.
+Step 1: Combine the peanut butter with the remaining ingredients and stir to form a cookie dough texture.

 Hint: Preheat the oven before getting started to have it ready as soon as you finish up shaping the balls.

-Add extra chocolate chips if you like, and bake the cookies in a preheated oven for 10 minutes.
+Step 6: Add extra chocolate chips if you like, and bake the cookies in a preheated oven for 8-10 minutes.

-Transfer the cookies to a cooling rack, so they don't continue cooking.
+Step 7: Transfer the cookies to a cooling rack so they don't continue cooking.
 Let them cool completely.

 Hint: you can have no-bake cookies as-is or bake them; I prefer to bake them briefly to harden them up.